Our shop in Bajram Curri

 Located in Bajram Curri, on the “pedonale” opposite the museum and the huge statute of Bajram Curri himself (the big guy with a gun in his hand – Welcome to Tropoja!), the shop is designed to make a great entry and exit point for your travel in Tropoja, including – but not limited to – Valbona.
 Er, and beyond, of course.

 This shop plans to ‘wear a lot of hats’ because, you know, why do anything the simple way?

 BUT!
-We have also been working for 3 years to reach out to a network of local people, the idea being that although tourism has been growing by leaps and bounds for the past 10 years, it is still mostly only benefiting people with guesthouses, taxis or working as guides.
+We are also constantly reaching out to local people, the idea being that although tourism has been growing by leaps and bounds for the past 10 years, it is still mostly only benefiting people with guesthouses, taxis or working as guides.
 Which seems kind of limited to us.
 The fact is that every home in Tropoja makes something – probably lots of things!
 From hand knitted socks to raki, honey to doilies, everyone has something to sell, which could be substantially improving the economic being of, well, everyone!
 And despite Albania’s recent economic upswing, Tropoja remains one of the poorest parts of Europe (by GNP – lots to quibble about there!) with 60% of people living off of subsistence agriculture combined with public assistance – which is around 30 euro per month for a family.
 Enough to buy soap and flour, but not pay an electricity bill.
 Or school books.